Skip to content

 • Terminal Responsiveness: Resolved several layout bugs in the web terminal, ensuring it correctly resizes with the viewport and fits within the application shell.

-• Group Persistence: Fixed synchronization issues between the Hub’s primary database and the Ent-backed authorization store, ensuring grove-scoped groups and policies are preserved during recreation.
+• Group Persistence: Fixed synchronization issues between the Hub’s primary database and the Ent-backed authorization store, ensuring project-scoped groups and policies are preserved during recreation.

 This release focuses on hardening the agent provisioning pipeline, streamlining template management through automatic bootstrapping, and enhancing the web authentication experience.